bengus28/Computer-Architecture/README.md

 You should see this: (With original code)

->82 is in the internal_register. <br/>
+>82 is in the internal register. <br/>
 >Goodbye: Program is ending.

-Once you are done run "$ make -f AccumMakefile clean"
+Once you are done run:
+	"$ make -f AccumMakefile clean"

 This will clean up the folder.